grekalab/TMED-paper-2025-analysis/README.md

 The specific software versions, including R and all required packages for this project, are defined in the `environment.yml` file.

-This analysis was performed using **R version 4.4.3** on Linux.
+This analysis was performed using **R version 4.4.3** on Linux using a single CPU core and 2 GB of RAM.
 The following R packages are required.
 They can be installed automatically by following the installation instructions below.

 - `r-base>=4.3`
 - `r-httr`